-Noon Pickups
+Noon

-This is a transition time.
-From 11:50-12, children registered for morning preschool are picked up.
+Noon is a transition time.
+At 12:00pm, many children will go home.
 Children remaining for lunch help to create an attractive table for eating by using tablecloths or place mats, plates, and glasses.
 Meals are "family style," with Guides and Assistants modeling grace and courtesy.